 RIICE is demonstrating how technologies like remote sensing, crop modeling, smartphones and web platforms can revolutionize information on the when, where and how much of rice is grown.
-RIICE works with data derived from the Sentinel-1 space mission, which is carried out by the European Space Agency (ESA).
+RIICE works with satellite-data derived from the Sentinel-1 space mission, which is carried out by the European Space Agency (ESA).
 Sentinel-1 provides free radar images of the earth's surface at 12-day intervals.
 RIICE partners have developed automated processing chains to perform regular large-scale monitoring of rice production.

-RIICE IMPLEMENTING PARTNERS
+It further uses secondary data such as soil, weather, crop management data as input variables.
+Smartphones are used for field-based validations RIICE IMPLEMENTING PARTNERS To date the project has established partnerships with the following institutions: